felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 I guess I must explain.
 See, I have developed a very recent fondness for curved spines (at least, on books).
 I used to think having a book with a curved spine meant you weren't taking care of your stuff.
-I saw curved spines as if it was folded due to negligence, from   being dropped and thrown around regularly.
+I equated curved spines to negligence.
 Today, I realize there are good folds, and there are bad folds.
 A bad fold is the kind of fold I described above: actual damage.
-The picture above is an example of a good fold: it is evidence left by someone who really put their energy into extracting everything there was to learn from a specific book.
+The picture above is an example of a good fold: it is evidence left by someone who really put their energy into extracting everything there was to learn from a specific book, page after page.
 It's a subtle difference, but it means a lot!

 For example, if someone was standing in a gym next to their punching